vasenkom/TicTacToe-Telegram-Bot/README.md

-Hello, welcome to my Tic Tac T oe Telegram Bot.
+Hello, welcome to my Tic Tac Toe Telegram Bot.

 Unfortunately, I am not able to upload it to the server, but I would like to show how does it work.